neboat/cilkbench/README.md

     bash ./testPBBS.sh pbbs/maximalIndependentSet/ndMIS

+### Reducer benchmarks

+The `reducers` directory includes large Cilk benchmarks that use reducers.
+Currently there are two such benchmarks: `ferret` and `dedup`.
+These benchmarks are Cilk versions of the PARSEC benchmarks of the same names.
+You can run these benchmarks using the `testReducers.sh` script as follows:

+    bash ./testReducers.sh dedup ferret

+### MiniFE

+The `miniFE` directory contains a Cilk implementation of a simple finite elements application, from https://mantevo.org/downloads/miniFE_2.0.1.html.
+You can compile and run this program as follows:

+    bash ./testMiniFE.sh

 ## Configuration

 In general, all scripts can be configured using a the same environment variables and command-line arguments.
 Here is a quick overview of the most common ways to reconfigure the scripts.